AncAinu/code-demo/README.md

 The project won't use interface builder, that's a subject for debate, albeit the personal preference, it is rather easier to show skills through code which will appear on git than in IB.

+### Tests

+Since it is often ask to show TDD knowledge, the project will be done in a TDD way.
+Nevertheless, writing testable code is probably more important than writing tests.
+Writing testable code often ensure most of SOLID principles, hence code stability, cleaness and maintenability, whereas tests alone mostly protect against regressions.

 ## Architecture

 The project use MVVM, as it is a nice mix between speed, testability, cleaness and popularity.